-4.14 Filling up with diesel
+4.18 Filling up with diesel

-▶ No appliance operated by a naked flame (e.g. heater or refrigerator) may be in operation when filling the tank, on ferries or in the garage.
-Danger of explosion!
+- ▶ No appliance operated by a naked flame (e.g. heater or refrigerator) may be in operation when filling the tank, on ferries or in the garage.
+Danger of explosion! - ▶ The cap for the fuel filler neck and for the drinking water filler neck are very similar.
+Before filling the tank, always check the label.

-- > The fuel filler neck is labelled with the word "Diesel".
+The fuel filler neck is labelled with the word "Diesel".